 At a cost of $14.99 for a roll of 100 test strips, the product is one of the most affordable on the market.
 Users will need to cut individual strips from the roll to conduct each test.

-With many tests included in each kit, this is a good option for people who experience chronic or recurrent vaginal symptoms.
+With many tests in each kit, this is a good option for people who experience chronic or recurrent vaginal symptoms.

 These test kits provide minimal information, making them more suitable for experienced users.